DrCoolzic/esphome-docs/components/weikai.rst

 they provide either 2 or 4 serial channels, and some provide 8 input/output pins.

-Each UART channel has two independent 256-byte FIFO hardware buffers to transmit and receive and support data transmission rates up to 1 Mbps. \ :raw-html-m2r:`<br>` It's worth noting that the baud rate and parity format of each UART channel can be configured independently.
-However, the data bit length is fixed at 8 and cannot be changed.
+Each UART channel has two independent 256-byte FIFO hardware buffers to transmit and receive and support data transmission rates up to 1 Mbps.
+The baud rate and parity format of each UART channel can be configured independently.
-Utilizing the UART channels enables you to connect your UART devices, with each channel functioning as a virtual UART bus for the connected component. \ :raw-html-m2r:`<br>`
+However, the data bit length is fixed at 8. \ :raw-html-m2r:`<br>` Utilizing the UART channels enables you to connect your UART devices, with each channel functioning as a virtual UART bus for the connected component.

-For the chips with I/O pins you can use them as any of the other GPIO pins.
+The I/O pins of the WeiKai chips can be use as any of the other GPIO pins.
 Any option accepting a :ref:`Pin Schema <config-pin_schema>` can theoretically be used, but some more complicated components that do communication through this I/O expander might not work.